-Fancy giving it a go?
-Here’s everything you need to know about urban axe throwing in Bristol…
+So, without further adieu, here’s everything you need to know about urban axe throwing in Bristol.

-Even though there are a few places in Bristol that allow you to take part in axe throwing (e.g. Bristol Activity Centre, Battle Archery Bristol and Essential Adventure), we know of only one place in Bristol (currently) that does urban axe throwing for the perfect rainy day activity.
+Even though there are a few places in Bristol where you can try axe throwing (e.g. Bristol Activity Centre, Battle Archery Bristol and Essential Adventure), we know of only one place (at the time of writing) that offers urban axe throwing for the perfect rainy day activity.

 And that is Whistle Punks on All Saints Street.